kawashimaken/rylr993-lite-bluepill-test-code/README.md

 * parameters for possibly longer distance : ```AT+PARAMETER=11,7,4,24```
 * AT Command Doc : https://reyax.com//upload/products_download/download_file/RYLR993_AT_Command.pdf

+# ⚠️ Warning / Disclaimer

+This code is provided **for experimental and educational purposes only**.
+It is **not guaranteed to work** in all situations, and **may cause unexpected behavior**.
+Use it **at your own risk**.
+The author assumes no responsibility for any damage, data loss, or hardware issues that may occur.
+This code is meant to be a **reference** and starting point for your own experiments.

 # Watch the video

 [![Watch the video](https://img.youtube.com/vi/n4BayMWz080/0.jpg)](https://www.youtube.com/watch?v=n4BayMWz080)